CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Related Work

 \subsection{Semi-Supervised Learning}

 Semi-supervised learning~\cite{zhu2005semi, seeger2000learning} is proposed to settle a paradigm that how to construct models using both labeled and unlabeled data and has been studied long before the deep learning era~\cite{joachims1999transductive, bennett1998semi, belkin2006manifold}.
-And certainly, semi-supervised learning has been studied more extensively as deep learning has brought great advances in computer vision~\cite{lee2013pseudo, xie2020self, NIPS2004_96f2b50b, zoph2020rethinking}.
+And certainly, semi-supervised learning has gained more attention with advancements in deep learning and computer vision~\cite{lee2013pseudo, xie2020self, NIPS2004_96f2b50b, zoph2020rethinking, berthelot2019mixmatch}.

-Since Bachman \etal~\cite{bachman2014learning} proposed a consistency regularization based method, many approaches have migrated it into the semi-supervised learning field. $\Pi$-Model~\cite{laine2016temporal, sajjadi2016regularization} assumes that model predictions should be consistent among the same inputs with stochastic perturbation.
-MixMatch~\cite{berthelot2019mixmatch} proposes to combine consistency regularization with entropy minimization.
-Mean Teacher~\cite{tarvainen2017mean} and Dual Student~\cite{ke2019dual} are also based on consistent learning, aiming for the same outputs for different networks.

-Recently, FixMatch~\cite{sohn2020fixmatch} provides a simple yet effective weak-to-strong consistency regularization framework and serves as many other relevant methods' baseline~\cite{sohn2020simple, grollmisch2021improving, upretee2022fixmatchseg, yang2022revisiting}.
-However, many follow-up works~\cite{wang2022freematch, zhang2021flexmatch, xu2021dash} have pointed out that simply using a manually fixed threshold (e.g., 0.95) under all different experimental settings may lead to inferior performance and slow convergence speed.
+Since Bachman \etal~\cite{bachman2014learning} proposed a consistency regularization-based method, many approaches, such as $\Pi$-Model~\cite{laine2016temporal, sajjadi2016regularization}, Mean Teacher~\cite{tarvainen2017mean} and Dual Student~\cite{ke2019dual} have migrated it into the semi-supervised learning field.
+Recently, FixMatch~\cite{sohn2020fixmatch} provides a simple weak-to-strong consistency regularization framework and serves as many other relevant methods' baseline~\cite{sohn2020simple, grollmisch2021improving, upretee2022fixmatchseg, yang2022revisiting}.
+However, many follow-up works~\cite{wang2022freematch, zhang2021flexmatch, xu2021dash} have pointed out that simply setting a manually fixed threshold may lead to inferior performance and slow convergence speed.
 Among them, FreeMatch~\cite{wang2022freematch} provides a dynamic threshold scheme connected with the model's learning process.
-However, it is designed for the image classification task but not suitable for semi-supervised semantic segmentation as there are often multiple categories existing in each image.
+However, these strategies designed for classification are not suitable for segmentation as multiple categories often exist in each image.